gukoff/gukoff.github.io/_posts/2024-09-05-steve-ballmer-was-wrong.markdown

 > Full code is at [gukoff/ballmer_puzzle](https://github.com/gukoff/ballmer_puzzle#winning-strategy).

+> Note: the initial result of $0.07 was significantly improved by Arthur O'Dwyer who [added](https://github.com/gukoff/ballmer_puzzle/pull/1) new pure strategies.

-- Average win if Ballmer chooses randomly: **$0.12**
+- Average win if Ballmer chooses randomly: **$0.16**
-- Worst win if Ballmer chooses adversarially: **$0.07**
+- Worst win if Ballmer chooses adversarially: **$0.14**

 The resulting mixed strategy goes like this:

 ```
-- With probability 0.2120%: Binary search, first guess is 29.
-On each step, guess the middle element in the interval, in case of tie guess the left one.
+- With probability 0.4714%: Binary search, first guess 29.
+On each step, guess the middle element in the interval.
+In case of tie, guess the left one.
-- With probability 0.0450%: Binary search, first guess is 33.
-On each step, guess the middle element in the interval, in case of tie guess the left one.
+- With probability 0.1691%: Binary search, first guess 33.
+On each step, guess the middle element in the interval.
+In case of tie, guess the left one.
-- With probability 0.9843%: Binary search, first guess is 26.
-On each step, guess the middle element in the interval, in case of tie guess the right one.
+- With probability 0.1299%: Binary search, first guess 36.
+On each step, guess the middle element in the interval.
+In case of tie, guess the right one.
-- With probability 0.6910%: Binary search, first guess is 28.
-On each step, guess the middle element in the interval, in case of tie guess the right one.
+- With probability 3.3341%: Binary search, first guess 37.
+On each step, guess the middle element in the interval.
+In case of tie, guess the right one.
-- With probability 0.9686%: Binary search, first guess is 1.
+- With probability 1.7818%: Binary search, first guess is 43.
 On each step, guess the rightmost element in the interval that won't increase the worst-case complexity.
-- With probability 0.7134%: Binary search, first guess is 18.
-On each step, guess the rightmost element in the interval that won't increase the worst-case complexity.
-- With probability 2.7288%: Binary search, first guess is 46.
-On each step, guess the rightmost element in the interval that won't increase the worst-case complexity.
-- With probability 2.6411%: Binary search, first guess is 36.
+- With probability 1.1608%: Binary search, first guess is 44.
 On each step, guess the leftmost element in the interval that won't increase the worst-case complexity.
-- With probability 5.2209%: Binary search, first guess is 40.
-On each step, guess the leftmost element in the interval that won't increase the worst-case complexity.
+- With probability 2.1310%: Binary search, first guess is 42.
+On each step, guess the endmost element in the interval that won't increase the worst-case complexity.

 ...
 ```

-The complete strategy consists of 60 lines, which I have omitted for brevity.
+The complete strategy consists of 74 lines, which I have omitted for brevity.
 If you are interested, you can [view it on GitHub](https://github.com/gukoff/ballmer_puzzle?tab=readme-ov-file#winning-strategy).

 ## Conclusion

-If you find winning (on average) 7 cents per game worth your time, then you should definitely play this game with Steve Ballmer the next time he offers.
+If you find winning (on average) 14 cents per game worth your time, then you should definitely play this game with Steve Ballmer the next time he offers.